jfnavarro/st_viewer/README.md

 ###### Windows (CygWin)

-* Download and install Cygwin from https://cygwin.com/install.html
+* Download and install CygWin from https://cygwin.com/install.html

 * Open the CygWin terminal and clone the repository :